PaulioRandall/p21/README.md

 })
 ```

+### Functions

+> TODO

-## Notes
+## Usage Notes

-1. Handling linefeeds and whitespace is your responsibility.
-2. The one exception to _Note 1_ are nodes created from a series of unbroken line comments.
-The leading whitespace and `//` are removed from each line (only because they would be difficult to remove by the user after parsing).
+1. Doc strings include the comment delimters.
+2. Cleaning and tidying the doc strings for use is your responsibility, however, some functions have been provided for you
 3. Path segments must adhere to: `^[$a-zA-Z_][$a-zA-Z_0-9]*$` (this could be extended to include any character allowed within an object field name).
 4. Yes, it will parse block comments in CSS nodes too.
-4. "Don't have a cow, Man!" - Bart Simpson
+5. "Don't have a cow, Man!" - Bart Simpson